ahmet-umut/ahmet-umut/README.md

 Hello.
-I study computer engineering and science in METU (Middle East Technical University), Turkey.
-I am currently taking a variety of courses such as operational research, embedded systems development, signals and systems (like Fourier transforms etc....).
-I am currently involved in a research project in computer networks.
+I study computer engineering (and science) in METU (Middle East Technical University), Turkey.
+I recently took a variety of courses such as operational research, embedded systems development, signals and systems (like Fourier transforms etc....) and currently involved in a research project in computer networks.

 My main interest is R&D of autonomous systems control.
 <!--
 - 🔭 I’m currently working on ...